yzabc007/ML-Learning-Resources/deep-reinforcement-learning/3bandit-policy-gradient.md

 The basic principle is that when receiving a reward by tanking an action given a state, we want to increase the probability according to the reward for taking this action when encounter a similar context \(maybe not the same state?\).

-In the game of four armed bandit,
+In the game of four armed bandit, each bandit has a probability to get the reward, and the goal of the agent is to choose the most likely one to get reward.